Hi, I'm George Roth, an entrepreneur, publishing expert and musician.

 These are the values I find important and try to live up to every day both in my personal and professional life.

-Creating cool stuff is simply my goal in life.
-Nothing is better than coming up with ideas for projects and create cool, positive things with a couple of guys or teams, while overseeing the creative vision and execution of them as well.
+My goal in life is to create cool stuff for people to enjoy.
+Nothing is better than coming up with ideas for projects and create awesome, positive things with a couple of guys or teams, while overseeing the creative vision and execution of them as well.
 The idea is making sure that the finished product has a specific creative direction, but more importantly, is something that's truly awesome.
 This is true not only when doing music or code, but any professional work as well.